Ted DiBiase: WWF Championship pursuits (1987–1988)

 A tournament was announced to crown a new WWF World Heavyweight Champion at WrestleMania IV, where DiBiase defeated Hacksaw Jim Duggan in the first round and Don Muraco in the quarterfinal before receiving a bye in the semi-finals to advance to the finals of the tournament.
 The reason for the bye was a double-elimination of Hulk Hogan and André the Giant when they both were disqualified in their match, with DiBiase meant to face the winner.
 In a backstage interview afterwards, André revealed that DiBiase paid him to make sure Hogan didn't advance in the tournament.
 DiBiase was defeated by "Macho Man" Randy Savage in the finals, helped by Hulk Hogan negating André's repeated interference in the match.
 DiBiase continued to feud with Savage over the WWF World Heavyweight Championship throughout the summer of 1988, even headlining in a tag team match pitting DiBiase and André the Giant vs. Hogan and Savage at the inaugural SummerSlam (in a match billed as "Where The Mega Powers Meet The Mega Bucks").
 Although pro-heel commentator Jesse "The Body" Ventura served as the guest referee, Hogan pinned DiBiase to win the match.
 DiBiase then defeated Brutus Beefcake, Ken Patera, Ron Bass, and Randy Savage to win the 1988 King of the Ring tournament, receiving his first WWF success.

-Bobby Heenan sold Hercules' contract to Ted DiBiase for his services as his personal slave.
+Bobby Heenan sold Hercules's contract to Ted DiBiase for his services as his personal slave.
 DiBiase claimed that Hercules was his slave, but started feuding with him after Hercules turned face.
 He eliminated Hercules from the main event at Survivor Series.